langdecc511/ARAA-Net/README.md

 # DA-NET
   This is our research code of Deformable Attention Network for Articular Surface and Epiphysis Segmentation from Hand Radiograph

+  If you need any (special) help for the code and data, do not hesitate to leave issues in this repository.
 ****
 ## 目录
 * [横线](#横线)